+We’re no strangers to Hitachi HDD recovery.
 Once we’d fixed the myriad problems affecting the client’s failed Hitachi hard drive, our Hitachi hard drive repair experts could start imaging its contents.
 Due to the drive’s firmware loading issue, it needed its hand held by our engineers through the whole imaging process.
 After carefully guiding the hard drive, our engineers successfully imaged 41.5% of the sectors on the hard drive’s platters.
 The remaining sectors were either empty (not part of the drive’s used area) or destroyed (due to the severe platter damage).

 With 41.5% of the binary successfully read, our engineers could recover 95.6% of the drive’s file definitions.
 We had 86% of the known files on the disk fully recovered, including several of the client’s several mission-critical Outlook PST files.
 However, several other Outlook files could only be partially recovered.
 There were gaps in these partially-complete files which had corrupted the files prevented them from working.
 However, our technicians successfully repaired the client’s PST files, saving their most critical data.

 A few of the client’s other important files lived inside their healthy SanDisk SSD.
 While the SSD was very sparsely populated, some valuable data had made it onto the drive.
 Thanks to their use of the SSD as a cache, storing frequently-used files for fast access, the client had a handful of the most recent revisions of their most recently- and commonly-used files on the perfectly healthy SSD.
 Our engineers combined the recovered data from both the repaired Hitachi drive and the SanDisk SSD.
 The results were good; we had recovered the client’s most important data.
 We rated this Hitachi hard drive repair case a high 8 on our ten-point case rating scale.